kxz167/hackathon-performant/frontend/README.md

 ## Important Notes:
 1. Currently, there is some validation (on forms) but there is little standardization and typechecking as that would take extra time to implement.
+2. The application itself is also incredibly brittle, more time is required to add robustness.
+For instance, stock transactions are required before navigating to the home page.
+   1. Easily fixable by adding a check, but lower on the priority list vs pure functionality.
+3. API Information is stored in the environment files.
+If you have a different backend, these may be helpful to change.

 ## Running and deploying:

+The application while being developed was run completely on the local development server.

 ### Development server